-Find out if you need a permit to complete works to your heritage place or object, if you qualify for an exemption, and how to make an application.
+Find out if you need approval to complete works to your heritage place or object, if you qualify for an exemption and how to make an application for approval.

-To make alterations to State heritage listed places and objects, collectively referred to as ‘items’, you will need to apply for approval for those works, or submit an exemption notification if the works are minor in nature and may be exempt from requiring approval.
+To make alterations to State heritage listed places and objects, collectively referred to as ‘items’, you will need to apply for approval for those works or meet the criteria for a standard exemption.

-You will need to apply for approval or submit an exemption notification before you:
+You will need to apply for approval or meet the criteria for a standard exemption before you:

 - Carry out works on or within the curtilage of an item listed on the State Heritage Register